felanios/murlock/README.md

 # NestJS MurLock

-MurLock is a distributed lock solution designed for the NestJS framework.
+MurLock is a distributed lock solution designed exclusively for the NestJS framework and works only with HTTP-based clients.
 It provides a decorator `@MurLock()` that allows for critical sections of your application to be locked to prevent race conditions.
 MurLock uses Redis to ensure locks are respected across multiple instances of your application, making it perfect for microservices.

 ## Features